Analysis | What Trump Investigations Mean for a Trump Candidacy

 • Trump was sued by 12 Democratic lawmakers accusing him of sparking the Jan.
 6 riot.
 Multiple Capitol police officers also sued Trump for physical injuries and racist abuse suffered during that day.
 Through appeals, Trump is trying to get the cases dismissed.

-• Mary Trump, the former president’s niece, has sued her uncle, his late brother and older sister for allegedly cheating her out of her share of the family fortune.
-Both Trumps are awaiting a judge’s ruling on the former president’s motion to dismiss.
+• Mary Trump, the former president’s niece, sued her uncle, his late brother and older sister for allegedly cheating her out of her share of the family fortune.
+Donald Trump won dismissal of the lawsuit on Nov.
+14. Through her lawyer, Mary Trump said she would appeal.
 A trial in that case likely would dredge up decades of family drama tied around alleged rampant financial shenanigans.

 • A group of Michigan voters sued Trump and his re-election campaign in 2020 for mass voter suppression, particularly among Black voters.
 Trump’s attempt to dismiss the case was partially granted; the Michigan group sought more time to file a second complaint.